brucemack/brucemack.github.io/_posts/2024-06-12-signs-of-life.md

 clock drives.

-After the TAG card was modeled and the A/1/B17 card was "plugged in," you can see the cleaned up clock drives that are sent to the rest of the machine.
+After the TAG card was modeled and the A/1/B17 card was virtually "plugged in," you can see the cleaned up clock drives that are sent to the rest of the machine.
 Clock Drive B is on the top and Clock Drive A is on the bottom: